cjd/wishlist/README.md

 ## HOW TO INSTALL

-1. Unpack contents of tarball into a webfolder.
+1. Unpack the contents of the tarball into a web-accessible directory.

-2. Visit any of the PHP pages.
-This will redirect you to the WishList setup page.
+2. In a web browser, navigate to any of the site's PHP pages (e.g., `login.php`).
+You will be automatically redirected to the setup page (`admin.php?setup=true`).

-3. Set the requested variables.
+3. Fill out the required fields in the setup form, including database connection details.

-4. If the database or database user does not exist then it will prompt for database root password for initial setup
+4. If the specified database or database user does not exist, you will be prompted to enter your database root credentials to allow the application to create them.

-5. Once this is setup you should create an initial user and set them as an admin.
+5. After the `config.php` file is successfully created, you will be redirected to the admin page.
+From here, you should create your first user account and grant it administrator privileges.